njohnso6/nia_snakemake_class/01_hello_workflow/A.md

 It is possible to have multiple input or output files.
 They can even be named!
 (Pretty much any parameter can be named).
 Let's do that here.
 We'll augment our output with a file that uses your name, just for fun.
-Go ahead and make a new file called "my_name.txt" and put "My name is (your name) and ".
+Go ahead and make a new input file called "my_name.txt" that contains the text "My name is (your name) and ".

 ```snakemake
 rule modify_and_reverse: